markusressel/openhasp-config-manager/README.md

-  generate    Generates the output files for all devices in the given... help        Show this message and exit. listen      Sends a state update request to a device. screenshot  Requests a screenshot from the given device and stores it... state       Sends a state update request to a device. upload      Uploads the previously generated configuration to their... vars        Prints the variables accessible in a given path.
+  generate    Generates the output files for all devices in the given... help        Show this message and exit. listen      Sends a state update request to a device. logs        Prints the logs of a device. screenshot  Requests a screenshot from the given device and stores it... shell       Connects to the telnet server of a device. state       Sends a state update request to a device. upload      Uploads the previously generated configuration to their... vars        Prints the variables accessible in a given path.